MonaSolutions/MonaServer/doc/scalability.rst

 With the above code addition, you can redirect a rendezvous request which fails to other servers.

 But it's always missing a solution to synchronize member of groups in NetGroup_ usage case.
 Indeed, a groupA can exists on serverA and contains peerA, and the same groupA can exists on serverB too and contains peerB. peerB and peerA will never meet them.
-To solve it, you have to use *groups:join* method (see *groups* object description on `Server Application, API <./api.html>`_ page for complete description of this method).
+To solve it, you have to use *groups:join* method (see :ref:`ref-groups` object description for a complete description of this method).
 The idea is simple: you have to share every group inclusion informations between all servers.
 The following server application code realizes this sharing job:

 .. code-block:: lua